-IIF is basically a shorthand version of a single condition test.
+IIF is a shorthand version of a single condition test.
 While the documentation suggests that you'd be performing the function against a Boolean field, you can also create the Boolean test within the expression.
+It works very similarly to the IF function in Excel.

-For example, you'd like to populate a string type designator field based on numeric data like sales - Stores with sales numbers below \$1,000,000 are high risk stores.
+For example, you'd like to populate a string type designator field based on numeric data (e.g. sales).
+Stores with sales numbers below \$1,000,000 are high risk stores.
 A simple IF/THEN is a typical way to do this, but the Boolean IIF function can do the same thing and it's much quicker to write out!